anitab-org/anitab-forms-backend/README.md

     psql
     CREATE DATABASE osp;
     \c osp;
-    GRANT ON PRIVILEGES ON DATABASE systersdb to osp;
+    GRANT ALL PRIVILEGES ON DATABASE osp to osp;
     ```